Streaming Media System Requirements & Troubleshooting Assistance

 Internet Connection

 A fast connection to the Internet -- such as T1, DSL, or cable modem -- will greatly enhance your experience in viewing our rich media content.
-If your connection is slower - a 28 or 56k modem, for example - you will experience lower quality sound and video, this is due to the current limitations of the streaming media technology.
+If your connection is slower - a dialup modem, for example - you may experience constant buffering, this is due to the bandwith requirements of the streaming media technology.

 Back to Top